 Key Takeaways

-- Foundation and hail damage: DFW's expansive clay soil and frequent hail storms mean many homes cannot sell traditionally but can sell to investors
+- Foundation and hail damage: DFW's expansive clay soil and frequent hail storms mean many homes cannot sell traditionally but can sell to cash investors

 - Best method depends on your situation: Your timeline, property condition, and willingness to leave money on the table should drive the decision